-I read the book and found the authors indeed explored one of the same patterns I did, essentially bursting my bubble.
+I read the book and found the authors explored one of the same patterns I did.
 However, the social patterns of human nature Patterson, et al, didn’t address still awaited exploration.

-The emotionally-invoked social dysfunction already outlined in books and in an article here (Hallowell, 2012), is actually the last resort of the brain’s hardwired goal to maintain homeostasis, AKA status quo (Damasio, 1999).
+The emotionally-invoked social dysfunction outlined in books and in an article here (Hallowell, 2012) is actually the last resort of the brain’s hardwired goal to maintain homeostasis (AKA status quo (Damasio, 1999)).
 Survival is merely urgently attending to the status quo.
 The more common homeostatic drive is conservation of mental energy (Lesko, 2003).

-This means, consciously engaging in social situations can feel hard, as it will require neural changes that burn more energy, generate more heat and produce more waste than our already habituated social self.
-Consequently, our first tendency is to avoid such change.
-This may be why many leaders struggle, and in general why change is hard.
+This means that consciously engaging in social situations can feel hard, as it will require neural changes that burn more energy, generate more heat and produce more waste than our already habituated social self.
+Thus, our first tendency is to avoid such change.
+This may be why many leaders struggle and why change is difficult to navigate.

 Emotions and Reason

 As explained in previous works (Goleman, 2011; Hallowell, 2012; Patterson, 2002), when our ancestors faced a carnivorous predator, the primitive part of the brain that handles fight or flight would activate while higher brain function shut down.

 Today, that higher function is needed to avoid fight or flight and effectively carry crucial conversations.
 The underlying implication is that our brain evolved to adapt to a different world than we have today.
 The everyday moment-by-moment aspect of that world was the social world of the hunter-gatherer.
 Keep this concept in mind as you read on.